-Is a degree still worth the money and time it takes to get there?
-Do employers value college as much as they once did?
-Read on to find out if college is a smart investment for you.
+Is a degree still worth the time and money necessary?
+Do employers value a college education as much as they once did?
+Read on to see if a university degree is a smart investment for you.

-Burning Glass Technologies, a Boston-based labor analytics firm, found that employers are now starting to use the bachelor's degree credential as a rule of thumb for recruiting better workers.
+Burning Glass Technologies, a Boston-based labor analytics firm, found that employers are increasingly use the bachelor's degree credential as a rule of thumb for recruiting employees.

 The firm’s report, "Moving the Goalposts: How Demand for a Bachelor’s Degree is Reshaping the Workforce,” said, “Credential inflation [requiring a post-high school degree] is affecting a wide range of jobs from executive assistants to construction supervisors.”
 Economists refer to this trend as "degree inflation," and it is becoming more common in America's job market.